aws/aws-fpga/README.md

 call `git clone http://github.com/aws/aws-fpga` to download this HDK+SDK release to your EC2 Instance or local server.

-Please click the "Watch" botton in github upper right corner to stay updated.
+Please click the "Watch" button in github upper right corner to stay updated.

 ## FPGA HDK